KaziSAhsan/MeInTheMiddle/README.md

 [sslstrip](https://github.com/moxie0/sslstrip) is a tool by Moxie Marlinspike that blocks external sites from requesting a protocol upgrade from HTTP to HTTPS-- that is, if the target types "google.com" into their browser, sslstrip can cause them to access the unencrypted http://google.com and allow us to view traffic in the clear.

 packet_sniffer.py is Me In The Midddle's packet sniffer tool.
-It checks every packet coming over the wire for login credentials, and saves those credentials in ./output.txt.
+It checks every packet coming over the wire for login credentials, ad saves those credentials in ./output.txt.
 (By default, it it does not save any credential-free packets to your drive).

 ### DNS Spoofing